The Past Hypothesis and the Nature of Physical Laws: Why the Past Hypothesis is Law-Like

 Comments on P5.
 This follows from our concept of a fundamental law of nature.

 The argument above supports the (fundamental) nomic status of PH.
 If Nomic Status implies Axiomatic Status, then the argument also supports the idea that PH is an axiom in the fundamental physical theory.
-But there is another more straightforward argument for the Axiomatic Status.
+But there is another, more straightforward argument for the Axiomatic Status.
 The predictive consequences of a physical theory should come entirely from its axioms and their deductive consequences.
 A good physical theory aims at capturing as many regularities as possible using simple axioms.
 The Second Law describes an important regularity.
-Therefore, we postulate the PH and SP in addition to the fundamental dynamical laws.
+Therefore, we postulate PH and SP in addition to the fundamental dynamical laws.
 These postulates have an axiomatic status in the Mentaculus.

-The Mentaculus is a good theory; it is better than Mentaculus$-$, the theory without PH and SP.
-The Mentaculus predicts not only the motion of planets, but also that it is with overwhelming probability that my table will not spontaneously rearrange itself into the shape of a statue.
-The Mentaculus$-$ can tell us everything about the motion of planets but is silent about many macroscopic regularities we see around us.
+The Mentaculus is a good theory; it is better than ``Mentaculus-,'' the Mentaculus minus PH and SP.
+The Mentaculus predicts not only the motion of planets, but also the overwhelming probability that my table will not spontaneously rearrange itself into the shape of a statue.
+The Mentaculus- can tell us everything about the motion of planets but is silent about many macroscopic regularities we see around us.
 Even so, the Mentaculus is a pretty simple theory.
-Someone might suggest that to achieve maximal predictive power, we can add the statement about the exact microstate of the universe at $t_0$ as an additional axiom to Mentaculus$-$.
-But that is a detailed fact that will likely complicate the Mentaculus $-$ such that its axioms will no longer be simple enough.
+Someone might suggest that to achieve maximal predictive power, we can add a statement about the exact microstate of the universe at $t_0$ as an additional axiom to Mentaculus-.
+But the exact microstate is a detailed fact that complicates the Mentaculus - such that its axioms will no longer be simple enough.
 (In the Wentaculus, IPH pins down a quantum microstate, but its informational content and simplicity level are the same as those of PH in the Mentaculus.)